vugar005/youtube-webapp-nx/README.md

 Below are just my experiences working in those tools.
 They can be inaccurate.
 ### Lerna
 ✅ Supports both same and different versions of libraries (such as Angular, RxJs)
-✅ 100% Native.
-No need to change configuration of applications (such as angular.json) to make it work
+✅ Native - Use Angular CLI
+❌ Configuration of applications required a change to `angular.json` to make it work.
+Switched to `ngx-build-plus` builders to support custom webpack config.
 ❌ Slow development efficiency.
 Rebuild everytime you make changes to common packages such as UI
 ❌ No dependency graph

 ### Nx
 ❌ Not supports both same and different versions of libraries (such as Angular, RxJs).
 Only Monorepo.
 ❌ Not native.
-Needs to change configuration of applications (such as angular.json).
-  Uses custom plugins instead of native angular/cli.
+Uses Nx CLI
+❌ Configuration of applications required a change to `angular.json` to make it work.
+Switched to Nx Officially Supported Builders to support custom webpack config.
   Problems with adding new packages (such as ssr)
 ✅ Very fast development efficiency
-✅ Poweful dependency graph
+✅ Powerful dependency graph

 ### Turborepo
 ❌ Not supports both same and different versions of libraries (such as Angular, RxJs).
 Only Monorepo.
-✅ Native.
-No need to change configuration of applications (such as angular.json).
+✅ Native - Use Angular CLI
+❌ Configuration of applications required a change to `angular.json` to make it work.
+Switched to `ngx-build-plus` builders to support custom webpack config.
 ✅ Fast development efficiency
 ✅ Dependency graph

 ## What is next?
 Currently, the unit tests were not aded since the project was focused on main features such as module federation, managing state, intercommucation and so on.
 It can be started soon.